muirch/miceEngine/README.md

 # miceEngine

-miceEngine is a minicms, created for the convenience of administrators of servers of this direction.
+miceEngine is a free open source minicms, created for the convenience of administrators of miceservers.

 Preview: https://sensou.me